scharlau/Parsing/README.md

     rails new parsing

 This will create our new app structure.

+We can now move the terminal into our application and run the remaining commands to prepare it for work:

+    bundle install
+    rails webpacker:install
+    yarn install --missing files
-Rails uses the 'lib' directory to store tasks that manipulate assets in an application.

-Step 3) Put the unpacked zip folder 'PolarBear_Telemetry...' here.
+Step 3) Rails uses the 'lib' directory to store tasks that manipulate assets in an application.
+Put the previously downloaded unpacked zip folder 'PolarBear_Telemetry...' here.
 We will call the csv files later.
 We'll start with one file, and then look at how we can join the data from two different files to build more interesting pages.

 Step 4) We can now look at generating the components of our application with the command